dshanr/oci-fn-streaming/README.md

 ## Required IAM Policies

-Create a new policy that allows the dynamic group to `read objects` in the functions related compartment.
+Create a new policy that allows the dynamic group to `read objects` and `stream push` in the functions related compartment.